-- seek information or training about students' rights and courses of action available to resolve reports or complaints that involve potential sex discrimination, including sexual misconduct, file a complaint or make a report of sex discrimination, including sexual misconduct, - notify the Law School of an incident or policy or procedure that may raise potential Title IX concerns, - get information about available resources (including confidential resources) and support services relating to sex discrimination, including sexual misconduct, - ask questions about the Law School's policies and procedures related to sex discrimination, including sexual misconduct, and - seek or provide information about any of these issues as they relate to domestic violence, dating violence or stalking involving Law School students or employees.
+- seek information or training about students' rights and courses of action available to resolve reports or complaints that involve potential sex discrimination, file a complaint, or make a report of sex discrimination, - notify the Law School of an incident or policy or procedure that may raise potential Title IX concerns. - get information about available resources (including confidential resources) and support services relating to sex discrimination, - ask questions about the Law School's policies and procedures related to sex discrimination, and - seek or provide information about any of these issues as they relate to domestic violence, dating violence, or stalking involving Law School students or employees.

 In the event that the incident, policy, or procedure about which the student or employee seeks to file a report or complaint creates the appearance of a conflict of interest with the Title IX Coordinator, students or employees may contact the Deputy Title IX Coordinator.
 If an individual perceives a conflict of interest with the Title IX Coordinator and the Deputy Title IX Coordinator, the individual may contact the President and Dean's Office.
 The President and Dean or designee will appoint another person to handle the Law School's Title IX-related responsibilities, as appropriate.

-Inquiries or complaints that involve potential violations of Title IX may also be referred to the U.S. Department of Education's Office for Civil Rights, which can be reached at [contact information for regional office: wdcrobcolpo1.ed.gov/cfapps/OCR/contactus.cfm] or the Educational Opportunities Section of the Civil Rights Division of the U.S. Department of Justice (DOJ): justice.gov/crt/complaint/#three.
-See attached Addendum A for a detailed outline of the Title IX Coordinator's functions and responsibilities.
+Inquiries or complaints that involve potential violations of Title IX may also be referred to the U.S. Department of Education's Office for Civil Rights, which can be reached at [contact information for regional office: www2.ed.gov/about/offices/list/ocr/index.html] or the Educational Opportunities Section of the Civil Rights Division of the U.S. Department of Justice (DOJ): www2.ed.gov/about/offices/list/ocr/addresses.html.